dnarayanan/powderday/docs/installation.rst

 --------------

-`powderday <https://bitbucket.org/desika/powderday>`_ currently only works with python 2.x.
+`powderday <https://bitbucket.org/desika/powderday>`_ currently only works with python 2.x with provisional support for python 3.x.
 The code was developed on, and principally tested with python 2.7.

+This said, the code will be robust with python 3.x starting in Summer of 2019.

 .. _mercurial: